 Launched in 2010, AT&T’s It Can Wait campaign shares a simple message: distracted driving is never OK.
 The campaign has evolved as smartphone driving distractions have grown beyond texting to include social media, web surfing, video chatting and more.
 Last summer, AT&T launched a nationwide virtual reality tour to help people understand that it’s not possible to drive safely while using a smartphone.

 In 2017, It Can Wait hit the road, bringing their virtual reality simulator to schools, businesses and events around the country.
-As of October, It Can Wait has completed more than 500 tour stops, reaching 65,000 people from across the country.
+Throughout the year, It Can Wait completed more than 500 tour stops, reaching 65,000 people from across the country.
 A map of tour stops can be found here.

 AT&T also offers DriveMode®, a free mobile app for AT&T Android and iPhone users that silences message alerts and auto-replies when the recipient is driving to let friends and family know he or she can't respond.
 The campaign has resulted in millions of downloads of the app.